History — a snapshot of our key milestones

-2014 In September, Veresen announced the acquisition of a 50% convertible preferred interest in the Ruby Pipeline for US$1.425 million.
-Ruby is a 680-mile, 42-inch natural gas transmission system delivery U.S. Rockies natural gas production to the western United States.
+In September, Veresen announced the acquisition of a 50% convertible preferred interest in the Ruby Pipeline for US$1.425 million.
+Ruby is a 680-mile, 42-inch natural gas transmission system delivering U.S. Rockies natural gas production to markets in the western United States.